 "Well, Professor, can you tell me anything about what is going on now?
 What is happening to the Order of the Phoenix?
 What is Voldemort up to?
 Is Hogwarts going to open next term?"

 "There is little I can tell you at this time, Mr. Potter.
 Now is not the time or place.
-I can inform you that it appears quite probable that Hogwarts will in fact open on September first as is the custom, though final details still remain to be resolved.
-Nevertheless, you can plan on boarding the Hogwarts Express for one last journey to your school.
+I can inform you that it remains quite uncertain whether Hogwarts will open on September first as is the custom, though I am determined that it will.
+Many issues remain to be resolved; nevertheless, you should plan on boarding the Hogwarts Express for one last journey to your school.
 With regard to your other questions, perhaps I will be able to provide you with more information once you have left this house."

-Once again, Harry was being brushed off, but he refused to beg.
+Once again, Harry felt he was being brushed off, but he refused to beg.

 "Very well, Professor.
 Thank you for coming."
-Harry stood up, indicating that the time for her to leave had arrived.
+He stood up, indicating that the time for her to leave had arrived.

-Professor McGonagall lifted her handbag over her shoulder and proceeded towards the door about to leave when Harry remembered.
+Professor McGonagall lifted her handbag over her shoulder and proceeded towards the door to leave when Harry stopped her.

 "Wait a minute, Professor, I almost forgot."
-Harry rushed to the kitchen, snatched the sweater and handed it to her.
+He rushed to the kitchen, snatched the sweater off of the chair and handed it to her.

 "Thank you, Harry."
 She smiled slightly, which was as much as she ever smiled.
 "I hope to see you shortly.
 Please let us know when you intend to leave.
 Send a letter to Remus Lupin, and he will make the arrangements."

 "OK, I will.
 Thanks again, Professor."
 Harry gave a quick wave as she hurried away from the front door.
-Returning to the sitting room, Harry's heart began to race wondering what Dumbledore had written him and what the package contained.
-Maybe, just maybe, it would be information that could help him with his task.
-He grabbed the items and rushed up the stairs, feeling a drop of hope in his heart for the first time in weeks.
+Returning to the sitting room, Harry's heart began to race as he wondered what Dumbledore had written him and what the package contained.
+Maybe, just maybe, it would be information that could assist him with his task.
+He snatched the items and rushed up the stairs, feeling a drop of hope in his heart for the first time in weeks.